 - If the cut is deep or bone or tendons seem exposed.

 After caring for the cut:

-Hopefully there is no need to contact the doctor and the accidents your little one encounters are minimal.
+Hopefully there will be no need to contact your doctor and the accidents your little one encounters will be minimal.
 Trust your instincts to handle the situation and know how to properly care for your little one.